Risk Based Approach

 Good work happens when people are supported: clear expectations, reasonable load, psychological safety, and time to improve.

-I~m involved locally in roles that reflect trust, responsibility, and service.
-I keep the focus practical: helping people access essential tools and services, and supporting governance where it matters.
+I am involved locally in roles that reflect trust, responsibility, and service.
+I keep the focus practical; helping people access essential tools and services, and supporting governance where it matters.

-I help people with computers and access to online services~practical, patient support that removes barriers and helps others navigate essential systems.
+I help people with tech and access to online services; practical, patient support that removes barriers and helps others navigate essential systems.

-Planning and executing physical projects~measuring, sequencing work, solving problems as constraints change, and delivering safe, usable outcomes.
+Planning and executing physical projects; planning, sequencing work, solving problems as constraints change, and delivering safe, usable outcomes.